 >Have you ever had any contact with Bill Drummond or Jimmy Cauty?

 No permission of any sort was sought from anyone in the construction of the event or the montage.
 We can only ever hope to know one thousandth of the shadow that tends to often occult the other activities of Bill Drummond and Jimmy Cauty.
 Our work works as a moment’s reflection, and was made sincerely, and with good will, but no permission.

 >Why did you opt to begin 2017 by putting it online?

 It has not been unusual for us to construct work to be exhibited only once.
 We have been involved in many never-to-be-repeated events.

-Word of the montage element of the evening spread and there were calls from a few people – maybe five – wishing to experience it.
+Word of the montage element of the evening spread and there were calls from two or three people – maybe five – wishing to experience it.
 Others wished to re-experience it.
 This was essentially impossible because the set and setting was so integral.

 It was not made to live outside that one point in time, but – somehow – it seemed increasingly keen to.

 As things fan out, there is a triune of surprise surfacings over the following 12 months . . .
 Stroud (SVA), Sheffield (Festival23) and Supernormal (Braziers Park).

 Always without announcement that would falsely attribute – or claim – authorship.

 The montage remained ticklish.
 Maybe we should have left well alone, but it seemed it just lived to leak outwards, somehow.
 Small calls to plough it back online continued to reach us, to push and pull us.

-The beginning of a year ending in 7 – after that particular year ending in 6, along with the time passed since 1987 and the distance in revolutions from 1994 all seemed to resolutely demand it.
+The beginning of a year ending in 7 – after that particular year ending in 6, along with the time passed since 1987 and the distance in revolutions from 1994 – and even 1953 – all seemed to resolutely demand it.

 No demands came from Bill Drummond or Jimmy Cauty, who have clearly stated they had zero involvement in the construction of this montage, or have any hand in the further de / re-contextualisation of it in cyberspace.